jm33-m0/emp3r0r/README.md

 - [check my blog for updates](https://jm33.me/emp3r0r-0x00.html)
 - [how to use](https://github.com/jm33-m0/emp3r0r/wiki)
 - **collaborators wanted!!!** please [contact me](https://jm33.me/pages/got-something-to-say.html) if you are interested
+- **cross-platform** support is in progress, contribute if you want emp3r0r to run on other systems

 ____